 You might want to try to talk to your former client.
-However, you would need to consider the no-contact rule as they are now another solicitor's client.
+However, you would need to consider Conduct Rule 33.1 as they are now another solicitor's client.
 Contacting attorneys or other substitute decision makers may also raise issues of confidentiality.